Miami (OH) vs. Bowling Green NCAA Football Odds, Plays and Insights | November 16, 2021

 Bowling Green Stats and Trends

-- In Bowling Green's 10 games this season, it has seven wins against the spread.
+- Bowling Green has seven wins against the spread in 10 games this year.

-- The Falcons have an ATS record of 3-0 in their three games as an underdog of 16 points or more this season.
+- The Falcons have an ATS record of 3-0 in their three games as an underdog of 15.5 points or more this year.

-- Bowling Green has gone over the point total in 50% of its opportunities this year (five times in 10 games with a set point total).
+- Bowling Green's games this year have hit the over on five of 10 set point totals (50%).

-- The Falcons have turned the ball over four more times (16 total) than the RedHawks have forced a turnover (12) this season.
+- The Falcons have turned the ball over 16 times this season, four more turnovers than the RedHawks have forced (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.